mkbrechtel/patterns/docs/development/design/ddd-reference.md

 **Place as much of the logic of the program as possible into functions, operations that return** **results with no observable side effects.
 Strictly segregate commands \(methods which result** **in modifications to observable state\) into very simple operations that do not return domain** **information.
 Further control side effects by moving complex logic into value objects when a** **concept fitting the responsibility presents itself. **

-**All operations of a value object should be side-­‐effect-­‐free functions. **
+**All operations of a value object should be side-effect-free functions. **

 ### Assertions